tobyyouup/conv_seq2seq/README.md

 # Convolutional Seq2Seq

 This is a tensorflow implementation of the [convolutional seq2seq model](https://arxiv.org/abs/1705.03122) released by Facebook.
-This model is orignially written via Torch/Lua by [Fairseq](https://github.com/facebookresearch/fairseq).
+This model is orignially written via Torch/Lua in [Fairseq](https://github.com/facebookresearch/fairseq).
 Considering Lua is not that popular as python in the industry and research community, I re-implemente this model with Tensorflow/Python after carefully reading the paper details and Torch/Lua codebase.

 This implementation is based on the framework of [Google seq2seq project](https://github.com/google/seq2seq), which has a detailed [documentation](https://google.github.io/seq2seq/) on how to use this framework.
 In this conv seq2seq project, I implement the conv encoder, conv decoder, and attention mechanism, as well as other modules needed by the conv seq2seq model, which is not available in the original seq2seq project.